x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-contacts.md

 # Manage mail contacts in Exchange Online

+> [!NOTE]
+> Check out the new [Exchange Admin Center](https://admin.exchange.microsoft.com)!
+The experience is modern and better than ever.
+Personalize your dashboard, manage cross tenant migration, experience the improved Groups feature, and more.
+[Try it now](https://admin.exchange.microsoft.com)!

 In Exchange Online organizations, mail contacts are mail-enabled objects that contain information about people who exist outside your organization.
 Each mail contact has an external email address.
 For more information about mail contacts, see [Recipients in Exchange Online](recipients-in-exchange-online.md).

 You manage mail contacts in the Exchange admin center (EAC) or in PowerShell (Exchange Online PowerShell in organizations with Exchange Online mailboxes; standalone Exchange Online Protection (EOP) in organizations without Exchange Online mailboxes).